Parking in Alexandria

 - A receipt from a multi-space meter is good throughout the city at any other metered space while it still has time remaining.

-- Leave the meters behind: there are plenty of free two- and three-hour spots just a block or two off of King Street (north of Cameron Street or south of Duke Street)
+- In addition to metered-parking in the King Street Corridor, free two- and three-hour spaces are located a few blocks off King Street (north of Cameron Street or south of Duke Street).

 Handicapped parking is free for up to four hours at single- and multi-space meters.
 In addition, individuals with a handicapped license plate or hangtag can park more than twice the time posted on signs in time-restricted parking zones.